jaimederringer/human_behavior_genetics/week_08/course_project_ten_scholarly_source_summaries.md

 **IMPORTANT**: Submissions that do not meet the following criteria will be returned for correcting before grading and may be resubmitted with late penalties applied as appropriate:

-- All sources must be scholarly source, NOT popular sources.
+- All sources must be scholarly sources, NOT popular sources.
 - All article summaries must follow either the [Empirical Article Summary template](../materials/template_summary_empirical_source.md) or the [Review Article Summary template](../materials/template_summary_review_source.md), as appropriate.
 - At least 60% of the sources you include must clearly relate to genetics or the use of genetically-informative data.
 - At least 60% of the sources you include must be empirical articles (that is, they report a new analysis of data; they are not just a review of previous research).